prstr/nginx-agent/README.md

 ### POST /:id

 Creates or updates tenant with specified `id`.
-Accepts JSON body which is converted into Nginx configuration via [nginx-json](https://github.com/prstr/nginx-json).
+Accepts JSON body with Nginx configuration as plain text.

 ### GET /:id